ValentinChanter/Reve_d_Eau/README.md

 	```
 	where `x.y` is the version of the project (e.g. `/opt/tomcat/bin/catalina.sh run target/Marketplace-1.0.war`)

-2. Open [http://localhost:8080/Marketplace_war](http://localhost:8080/Marketplace_war) with your browser to see the app.
+2. Open [http://localhost:8080/Marketplace_war](http://localhost:8080/Marketplace_war) or [http://localhost:8080/Marketplace-x.y](http://localhost:8080/Marketplace-1.0) where `x.y` is the version of the project, with your browser to see the app.